We found 5 orthopedic surgeons near Big Rapids, MI.

 Clinical interests: Knee Problems, Arthroscopic Surgery, Pain, Sports Health, Ankle Problems, Arthritis, Elbow ...
 (Read more)

 Dr. James Mueller's medical specialty is orthopedic trauma, hand surgery, and adult orthopedic reconstructive surgery.
-He is an in-network provider for Medicare insurance.
-He is a graduate of the University of Michigan Medical School and a graduate of Henry Ford Hospital's residency program.
+Before performing his residency at Henry Ford Hospital, Dr. Mueller attended the University of Michigan Medical School.
+He accepts Medicare insurance.

 Conditions / Treatments